 The mother and father of Alexander David Mullins, of Kansas City, and Joshua Michael Thomas, of St. Louis, allege of their lawsuit that the college and others knew their sons struggled with melancholy and didn’t act to protect them before they killed themselves on the Alpha Kappa Lambda House.
 Mullins lived in the house, and Thomas lived in campus housing.
 Their lawyer, Nicole Gorovsky, alleges in the lawsuit that a fraternity member gave his friends “recommendation on the way to commit suicide.”
 The Associated Press is not naming the fraternity member because he has now not been charged with against the law.

-The lawsuit additionally links the fraternity member to two other young men who killed themselves but are referred to with pseudonyms.
-One also was a member of Alpha Kappa Lambda and the opposite socialized with them but wasn’t a Truman State pupil.
+The lawsuit also links the fraternity member to two other young men who killed themselves but are referred to as pseudonyms.
+One also was a member of Alpha Kappa Lambda, and the opposite socialized with them but wasn’t a Truman State pupil.
 The match additionally mentions the death of a lady, which stays under research.
 All five died throughout the 2016-17 educational year.